A student from the University of Waterloo is top co-op student for Canada, Ontario and the University for 2017.

 Pass was a research assistant at the University of Western Ontario’s Centre for Planetary and Space Exploration.
 She successfully developed a data analysis pipeline for Colibri, a rapid-imaging astronomical experiment.
 She developed the pipeline from scratch—a year’s worth of work— completing it in six weeks.
 Her findings appear in a 13-page scientific paper in Publications of the Astronomical Society of the Pacific, a respected academic publication.
 Pass is also one of 270 Schulich Leaders in Canada.

-In addition to the students listed above, Anita Iacono (Applied Health Sciences), Darya Berezhnova (Arts), Austin Tripp (Engineering), Stephen Kiss (Environment), Zeping Ding (Mathematics), Stephanie Chan (Science) and Marisa Rankin (Science) received honourable mentions for Waterloo’s awards.
+In addition to the students listed above, Anita Iacono (Health), Darya Berezhnova (Arts), Austin Tripp (Engineering), Stephen Kiss (Environment), Zeping Ding (Mathematics), Stephanie Chan (Science) and Marisa Rankin (Science) received honourable mentions for Waterloo’s awards.